HristoKolev/TvDbSharper/README.md

 ```
 # Search

-If you want to search for a series you have a few options.
+If you want to search for a show you have a few options.
 You can search by name, imdb ID or zap2it ID

 Here is an example imdb search: